 - For any non-compliance, a justification for why the development should still be considered.

 - Calculations of available flood storage if compensatory flood storage is proposed.

-- Plan of the proposed development site showing the predicted 1% AEP and PMF flood extents, as well as any high hazard or floodway affectation
+- Plan of the proposed development site showing the location of the development, predicted 1% AEP and PMF flood extents, as well as any high hazard or floodway affectation

 - Development recommendations and construction methodologies